Brixton crush: O2 Academy to remain closed, council rules

 Mr Gouriet went on to say the full extent of the injuries caused by the crush was still unknown, but a third person remained critically ill in hospital.

-Academy Music Group said it continued to offer "sincere condolences" to the families of the people who died and those affected, adding this was the first time any of its venues had been subject to a "police review" since 2005.
+Academy Music Group said it continued to offer its "sincere condolences" to the families of the people who died and those affected, adding this was the first time any of its venues had been subject to a "police review" since 2005.

 The firm told the committee 650 shows had been staged at the venue since 2017 without significant incident.

-However, the Met had told a previous meeting of the licensing committee there was a similar crush on 2 February 2020, when concerns were raised about the strength of the front doors during a concert by Naira Marley, another Afrobeats singer.
+However, the Met had told a previous meeting of the licensing committee there was a similar crush on 2 February 2020, when concerns were raised about the strength of the front doors, during a concert by Naira Marley, another Afrobeats singer.

+Among the 2023 performances at the venue that have been cancelled are two gigs by the band Pendulum, which were due to take place on 5 and 6 March.

+The band's production director, Mark Ward, said O2 Academy Brixton "is the best-run venue in the country", as reported by the Local Democracy Reporting Service, adding some of the issues at the site were "simply unavoidable results of awful things going on in wider society, as we're seeing invasions of parliamentary spaces all over the world".

+He said: "I'm not belittling for a second that there needs to be an awful lot of attention paid to what went wrong and how to change that and approach it in the best way possible moving forward."

-Academy Music Group's lawyer Stephen Walsh said the company was "committed" to learning from what had happened and would be applying to update, and vary, the licence when it put forward fresh conditions in the future.
+Academy Music Group lawyer Stephen Walsh said the company was "committed" to learning from what had happened and would be applying to update, and vary, the licence when it put forward fresh conditions in the future.

-Committee members ruled that the venue would not re-open until 16 April at the earliest.
+Committee members ruled that the venue should not reopen until 16 April at the earliest.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk